Stomach ulcer

 Overview

-Stomach ulcers, also known as gastric ulcers, are open sores that develop on the lining of the stomach.
+Stomach ulcers, also known as gastric ulcers, are sores that develop on the lining of the stomach.

 Signs and symptoms